sixpounder/jql/README.md

 **Q: Should I use jql instead of plain old query selectors?**

-A: It depends: if the filtering you need can be done with document.querySelector[All] and you know how to use it then by all means go for it.
-This can still be usefull if you need to filter results with function and you want to add some readability to your code.
+A: It depends: if the filtering you need can be done with document.querySelector[All] and you know how to use it then, by all means, go for it.
+This can still be usefull if you need to filter results with a function and you want to add some readability to your code.

+---

+**Q: Does this support joining datasources?**

+A: Not yet, but it will eventually.